Smallpox Rash, Blisters, and Other Symptoms

 Treatment for Smallpox

 Smallpox has no known treatment.
-Using the smallpox vaccine within three to four days of exposure can help reduce the severity of smallpox disease, and in some cases even prevented it.
+Using the smallpox vaccine within three to four days of exposure may help reduce the severity of smallpox disease, and possibly help prevent it.

 Prevention: The Smallpox Vaccine